visit our sponsor

 - Belokranjska Povitica (pastry, consisting of a round spiral of flaky, crispy dough with a sweet or savory filling).

 - Potica (sweet dough is rolled thin and then wrapped up with a spread made from various nuts).

-- Prekmurska Gibanica (kind of layered pastry cake containing apples, nuts, raisins and ricotta).
+- Prekmurska Gibanica (kind of layered pastry cake containing apples, nuts, raisins, and ricotta).

 - Žganje (strong brandy or schnapps distilled from a variety of fruits.
-Common types are slivovka (made with plums),sadjevec(with mixed fruit) and brinjevec (with juniper); a favourite ismedica, schnapps flavoured with honey.
+Common types are slivovka (made with plums),sadjevec(with mixed fruit) and brinjevec (with juniper); a favourite ismedica, schnapps flavored with honey.
 An unusual type is Pleterska hruška, a pear brandy (also called viljamovka) made by the Carthusian monks).

 typical souvenirs of Ljubljana are: